 The customer appreciation even was Weezer.
 They somehow topped the air craft carrier

-I ran into a pretty drunk Liz who I hadn’t seen in a while, but kept bumping into throughout the week.
+I ran into Liz who I hadn’t seen in a while, but kept bumping into throughout the week.

 The grass in the outfield of PetCo park feels pretty good!